csh3/stFormer/README.md

 The architecture of stFormer is designed for ST data resolved at the single-cell level.
 We propose a biased cross-attention method to extend the single-cell framework compatible with the spot-based Visium data, a widely used ST platform.

 The current version of stFormer was pretrained on a combined corpus of two Visium datasets respectively from human developmental intestine and myocardial infarction heart tissue.
-The pretraining data totally comprises about 0.58 million single-cell samples. stFormer is scalable to large pretraining corpus.
+The pretraining data totally comprises about 0.58 million spatially resolved cells. stFormer is scalable to large pretraining corpus.

 ## 2. Installation & dependencies
 You can download the software package by the command: